 The draft land Management Plan and a Summary of the Plan are below.

-Once the plan is approved by the Minister for Energy, Environment and Climate Change, it will be publicly released, and will detail projects and initiatives that will be delivered within the next fifteen years with adequate funding.
+The final plan will detail projects and initiatives that will be delivered within the next fifteen years with adequate funding.
 The Trust is also committed to achieving quick wins which will improve access, movement and activate the Reserve more immediately in the short term.

 Submissions, comments and personal information collected as part of this consultation may be made publicly available.